alexander-brady/grounding-vlms/README.md

 python -m src.evaluator model=openai/gpt-4.1
 ```

-The evaluations will be saved by default in `eval/results/` folder.
+The evaluations will be saved by default in `output` folder (Hydra's working directory).
 They will be saved in a csv file with the following columns:
 - `index`: The index of the image in the dataset
 - `result`: The model's prediction, converted to an integer
 - `raw_result`: The raw output of the model, which may not be in integer format (e.g. "three", "approximately 32")